11 Things to Do on Sundays in Shipshewana

 Frisbee golf anyone?
 Play at Delt Church Park, a 119 acre park bordered by the Little Elkhart River.
 There is also a "MegaTower Playground," wooded hiking trails, a restored prairie, and picnic pavilions.

-2. Take a Road Trip to Amish Acres
+2. Take a Road Trip to The Barns at Nappanee

 3. Relax at a Winery

-Relax , have a glass of wine and enjoy the scenery at one of the local wineries!
+Relax , have a glass of wine and enjoy the scenery at a local winery!

 Fruit Hills Winery & Orchard

 Fruit Hills Winery is a family-owned and operated winery in Bristol, Indiana, only about 20 minutes from Shipshewana!)
 Open on Sundays 12 pm to 5 pm (believe it or not, they can sell wine on Sundays!), you can sit in their beautiful tasting room or relax with a glass of wine or slushie on the scenic deck.

 Spend a day relaxing on the area's waterways in a rented kayak or canoe!
 You'll love spotting turtles, ducks, geese, beavers and other wildlife while you paddle along.
 You can choose to spend just a couple of hours or even the whole day depending on what trip length you take.
 Here are some of the area canoe and kayak rental places that are open on Sundays:

 5. Go on the Barn Quilt, Heritage, or Quilt Garden Trail